kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 (a) We could also have used the `=~` sign for these tests since we are matching a _single_ character.
 Nevertheless, it is better programming discipline to test for equality when dealing with a single character, as it is more specific.

 It should be clear that the first version is clearer, less verbose, and less prone the error than the second one.

+## Wrapping it all up

+Because the simple filename cleanup attempted above is likely to find repeated use, it seemed sensible to bundle these latter manipulations into another function called [`prettify_filename.sh`]({attach}scripts/prettify_filename.sh).
+To use these functions from within a script requires one to `source` the functions before using them.
+The file [`MyFileRename.sh`]({attach}scripts/MyFileRename.sh) is an example of how the two scripts may be used.
+Along with [`parse_filename.sh`]({attach}scripts/parse_filename.sh), this triad of files gives a complete set of tools to automate the renaming of problematic filenames in Linux.

 ## To explore further